fabiodefilipposoftware/FDSec/Database/README.md

 [Siradankullanici/Xylent](https://github.com/siradankullanici/xylent)

 ## SIGNATURES
-You can add hexadecimal signatures with no \x nor blank/backspace, like this <strong>a1b2c3</strong>;
+You can add hexadecimal signatures with no \x nor blank/backspace, like this <strong>a1b2c3</strong> INSIDE round brackets, example (00a1b2c3d4e5f6);

 You can write conditions, for example <strong>(a1b2c3 AND d4e5f6) OR (b1c2d3 AND e4f5a6)</strong>;